ananace/BitWizard-Ruby/README.md

 ==============

-Ruby library for controlling the BitWizard boards (over both SPI and I2C, though only SPI is tested for now)
+Ruby library for controlling the BitWizard boards (over both SPI and I2C, though only SPI is tested for now) Built using [pi_piper](https://github.com/jwhitehorn/pi_piper), so for now it only works on the Raspberry Pi

 Installation
 ------------